4teamwork/cypress-drag-drop/README.md

 # Development

-The plugin itselt is implemented in the `index.js` file.
+The plugin itself is implemented in the `index.js` file.

 ## Testing

-The tests can be run using cyress:
+The tests can be run using cypress:

 ```
 yarn test